SLKone/SLKone.github.io/_sub-industries/pharma-and-biotech.md

   - "Hands-On Operating Work: We do the work to streamline processes and take out cost, not just advise on it."
   - "Strategic Growth Focus: Strategies aimed at long-term growth and market expansion."
   - "Cross-Functional Approach: Integrating R&D, operations, and commercial strategies."
-  - "Capability Left Behind: We work alongside your team and leave the capability behind, so the gains hold after we go."
+  - "Capability Handoff: We work alongside your team and hand off the portfolio, supply, and market-access routines that make the gains hold."
 cta-title: "Ready to accelerate your Pharma & Biotech operations?"
 cta: "Talk to SLKone about where your R&D, supply chain, or commercial work is stuck, and what it would take to move it."
 icon: "fa-flask"